ixcode/emax/README.md

 # Making things work in iterm

 There is an preference to control how the option key behacves - its under "preferences/profiles/keys" - behaviour of right option key - set this to be "esc+"

+# Installation

+Need a heap of thing installed

+# TODO

+- Incanter
+- Rename to main branch
+- Auto check for updates on startup
+- Turn off bold fonts in markdown mode
+- Make F-n - jump semantically to next paragraph
+- Sync ssh directories with tramp so when you do C-x C-f it opens tramp from vterm
+- Make hl-line slightly less dark
+- Try and create a toolbar or status bar with the time in it